obfuscoder/irssi_scripts/README.md

 	xdccget_retry_time

 Time in seconds between retries.
-Default is 7200 (10 minutes).
+Default is 900 (15 minutes).
 Retries are necessary for full offer queues of bots, bots being/becoming offline, or not getting the requested download or any understandable message regarding the request.
-Please DO NOT set this value to less than a couple minutes or risk being banned from the channels for spamming the bots.
+Please DO NOT set this value to less than 300 (5 minutes) or risk being banned from the channels for spamming the bots.

 ## clearwin.pl